ArduPilot/ardupilot_wiki/common/source/docs/common-rcoutput-mapping.rst

 :ref:`LAND_FLAP_PERCNT<LAND_FLAP_PERCNT>` parameters, as well as the :ref:`FLAP_1_SPEED <FLAP_1_SPEED>`,
 :ref:`FLAP_1_PERCNT<FLAP_1_PERCNT>`, :ref:`FLAP_2_SPEED<FLAP_2_SPEED>` and :ref:`FLAP_2_PERCNT<FLAP_2_PERCNT>` parameters. in addition to manual control.

-If you have both a ``FLAP_IN_CHANNEL`` set and the Automatic Flaps function set then the amount of flap applied is the higher of the two.
+If you have both an RC flap input channel set (``RCx_OPTION`` = 208) and the Automatic Flaps function set, then the amount of flap applied is the higher of the two.

 Flaperons
 +++++++++